National Museum of Natural History Virtual Tours

-Within most of the tours panoramas visitors can navigate between adjoining rooms by clicking on the blue arrow links on the floor or by using the navigation map in the upper right of the presentation screen
+- To navigate between adjoining rooms in the tours, click on the blue arrow links on the floor or use the navigation map in the upper right of the presentation screen.